BobaBoard/boba-docs/docusaurus/docs/engineering/start-developing/boba-backend.md

 ### 2 — Set up your FirebaseSDK credentials.

-:::warning
+:::info
-**This is an INVALIDATED Firebase service account key.** It will allow the firebase admin SDK to be correctly initialized, but doesn't grant any further privilege.
+**This is an <u>INVALIDATED</u> Firebase service account key.** It will allow the firebase admin SDK to be correctly initialized, and allow you to login with your BobaBoard credentials, but doesn't grant any further privilege.
 :::

 Open `firebase-sdk.json` and paste the following content within it: